ApurvaBhargava/apurvabhargava.github.io/contact.md

 ---
 layout: page
 title: "Contact"
-subtitle: "The easiest ways to reach me."
+subtitle: ""
 ---

-I am open to conversations about:

-- Research collaborations in EBMs, JEPA/world models, and latent‑space planning
-- PhD opportunities aligned with structured reasoning and representation learning
-- Applied ML problems in document intelligence, fraud detection, or optimization
+I am open to conversations about research (EBMs, JEPA, world models, latent-space planning, VAEs, diffusion models), applied ML work (document intelligence, fraud detection), or anything you are exploring in this space.
+And for anyone currently navigating job search or applying to master’s programs, I am always glad to help.

 You can reach me at: